Dislocated Ribs: Symptoms, Treatment, and Causes

 - Pain when walking or moving

 - A lump on top of one of your ribs

 If you have experienced blunt trauma to your chest, such as after playing a sport, being in a car crash, or having a bad fall, it's possible you have broken ribs and you should see a doctor.

 If you are experiencing this injury, you should apply first aid.
 Tell somebody to get you an ice pack, lie down on your bed or sofa, and place the pack on top of the area where the pain originates.

 Remember the RICE mnemonic that stands for

 Instead of a warm compress, you can also use heat liniments, ointments, lamps, soaks, or a hot shower.
 If you have access to whirlpool treatments, then do that.
-Every time you treat yourself, make sure that you replace the elastic bandage you use.

 The heat will improve healing speed and blood flow.
 It will also make you feel comfortable.
 However, when applying heat to your injured area, be sure that you lie down straight or in a natural position.
 If done correctly, the muscles on top of the rib will become relaxed and will make you feel relief.